 Be It Ordered:

-By the Mayor and Board of Aldermen to approve NeelSchaffer to be added as the engineer for the future CDBG Application after receiving the highest rating with 670 points.
+By the Mayor and Board of Aldermen to approve Neel-Schaffer to be added as the engineer for the future CDBG Application after receiving the highest rating with 670 points.

 Said motion was made by Alderman Bostick and seconded by Alderman Bledsoe.